KyoriPowered/adventure-docs/readme.md

 # adventure-docs

+> [!WARNING]
+> This repository is now archived.
+> The Adventure documentation has been migrated to be included in the [PaperMC documentation site](https://github.com/PaperMC/docs/).

-Source for [the documentation](https://docs.advntr.dev/) of adventure.
+Old source for [the documentation](https://docs.advntr.dev/) of adventure.

 ## Usage